LAS VEGAS (KTNV) — "Crime of opportunity."

 The suspect received minor injuries in the crash and was taken to a local hospital.

-The passenger in the Hyundai was taken to a local hospital with critical injuries.
-Unfortunately, he was later pronounced deceased.
+The passenger in the Hyundai was taken to a local hospital with critical injuries and was later pronounced deceased.
+He has since been identified as 37-year-old Benito Saragosa, of Las Vegas.

-The driver of the minivan reported minor injuries, and the passenger didn't report any injuries, but both were still taken to the hospital for further evaluation.
+The driver of the minivan reported minor injuries, and the passenger didn't report any injuries, police said.
+Both were taken to a hospital for further evaluation.

 Rodriguez said the suspect will face charges of open murder and kidnapping.